ADGEfficiency/adgefficiency.github.io/_posts/2019-09-14-mistakes-data-scientist.md

 The error of a machine learning model is usually due to a combination of all three.
 Often data scientists will be able to make changes that lead to a trade off between bias & variance.
 Three common levers a data scientist can pull are:

-- adding model capacity
+- adding model capacity,
-- reducing model capacity
+- reducing model capacity,
-- adding training data
+- adding training data.

-## Adding model capacity
+## Adding Model Capacity

 Increasing model capacity will reduce bias, but can increase variance (that additional capacity can be used to fit to noise).

-## Reducing model capacity
+## Reducing Model Capacity

 Decreasing model capacity (through regularization, dropout or a smaller model) will reduce variance but can increase bias.

-## Adding data
+## Adding Data

 More data will reduce variance, because the model has more examples to learn how to separate noise from signal.